 Statutes of Limitations in California criminal matters tend to follow the severity of the penalty for the crime, specifically, the general limits on filing criminal charges are:

 - Felonies punishable by imprisonment for eight years or more – six years after commissioning of the crime;

 - Other felonies– three years; and

 - Misdemeanors – one year.

-Crimes that are wobblers, meaning they can be charged as either a misdemeanor or a felony, are subject to the time period in the statute of limitation for the crime which the prosecution chooses.
-Thus, a wobbler charged as a misdemeanor is subject to the one year statute of limitation, while one charged as a felony would be either three or six years, as appropriate.
+Crimes that are wobblers, meaning they can be charged as either a misdemeanor or a felony, are subject to the time period in the statute of limitation for the crime the prosecution chooses.
+Thus, a wobbler charged as a misdemeanor is subject to the one-year statute of limitation, while one set as a felony would be either three or six years, as appropriate.

 Speak to a Criminal Defense Attorney